MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 ### Link your finance and operations environment with Microsoft Power Platform

-Verify with your finance and operations systems administrator whether your finance and operations environment is linked to Power platform.
+Verify with your finance and operations systems administrator whether your finance and operations environment is linked to Power Platform.

 To confirm that the finance and operations apps environment is linked with Microsoft Power Platform, review the **Environment** page in Lifecycle Services.